Co-dimension one stable blowup for the supercritical cubic wave equation: Introduction

 In Section \ref{Sec:Nonlin_Pert} we turn to the analysis of Eq.~\eqref{Eq:Intro_Nonlin_ModEq}.
 In fact, we study the associated integral equation

 for $\mb u \in \mc H$.
 The function spaces for $\Phi$ and $a$ are chosen in a way that reflects their desired properties, i.e., that $\Phi(\tau)$ decays exponentially and that $a(\tau) \to a_{\infty}$ as $\tau \to \infty$.
-In Section \ref{Sec:Modulation_CorrectedData} we proceed along the lines of \cite{DonSch14b}: First, we derive a modulation equation for $a(\tau)$ and show that $a(\tau)$ can be chosen such that the instability induced by the Lorentz transform can be controlled.
-Then, we modify the initial data by subtracting suitable elements of the subspaces corresponding to the remaining instabilities to obtain a solution $\Phi$ to Eq.~\eqref{Eq:Intro_Integral_Equation}, with $\mb u$ replaced by
+In Section \ref{Sec:Modulation_CorrectedData} we proceed along the lines of \cite{DonSch14b}: First, we derive a modulation equation for $a(\tau)$ and show by a fixed point argument that $a$ can be chosen such that the center direction induced by the Lorentz transform is controlled.
+Since the parameters $T$ and $x_0$ do not occur in the equation, the translation instability is dealt with in the same manner as the instability caused by $\lambda^*$: we modify the initial data by subtracting suitable elements of the corresponding unstable subspaces to obtain a solution $\Phi$ to Eq.~\eqref{Eq:Intro_Integral_Equation}, with $\mb u$ replaced by

 provided that $\mb u$ and $a$ are sufficiently small.
 Here, $\mb C = \mb C_1 + \mb C_2$ serves to suppress the instabilities originating from $\la =1$ and $\la^* = 3$.
-The final argument contained in Section \ref{Sec:Codim1} is different from previous works, in particular, the Lipschitz dependence of the blowup parameters was not addressed so far (in addition to the fact that we have a co-dimension one condition here).
-In order to remove the correction, we consider initial data for Eq.~\eqref{Eq:cubicNLW} of the form
+Furthermore, by using similar arguments as in \cite{DonningerBurtscher2017}, we explicitly construct a co-dimension 9 manifold $\mc M$ determined by the vanishing of the correction term.
+This yields Proposition \ref{Prop:Main}.
+In order to prove Proposition \ref{Prop:Main_Manifold}, we consider initial data for Eq.~\eqref{Eq:cubicNLW} of the form

 for $\alpha \in \R$, which transforms into initial data